prikril/ldt-nodemcu/README.md

 More Infos at: https://eclipse.org/ldt/

-The documentation is taken from http://nodemcu.readthedocs.io/en/dev/en/ and https://github.com/nodemcu/nodemcu-firmware (source files).
+The documentation is inherited from http://nodemcu.readthedocs.io/en/dev/en/ and https://github.com/nodemcu/nodemcu-firmware (source files).
+Some parts have been removed or edited.

 ##Installation
 Download the zip file in the "release" directory of your desired NodeMCU Version of this repository.

-Open LDT and goto Preferences.
+Open LDT (or Eclipse) and go to Preferences.
 On the left side choose "Lua".

 Click on "Execution Environment" and then the "Add..." button.